Understanding Boolean Function Learnability on Deep Neural Networks: PAC Learning Meets Neurosymbolic Models: Learnability Experiments

-A large body of work has investigated how to generate hard-to-satisfy boolean formulas \cite{Cheeseman1991phase,Crawford1996phase,Selman1996phase}.
-They have shown that, random 3-CNF formulas have a phase transition region associated with the clause-to-variable ratio.
-Formulas are easy to prove satisfiable when the clause-to-variable ratio is below the phase transition region and are easy to prove unsatisfiable when it is above the phase transition region.
-We refer to the clause-to-variable ratio as constrainedness, denoting the region below the phase transition as underconstrained and the region above it as overconstrained.
+This section investigates the learning performance of MLPs according to the size of the boolean formula.
+In addition, we assess the learning capabilities of deep neural networks regarding the constrainedness (clause-to-variable ratio, or $c/v$ for short) of formulas.
+We aim to verify whether hard-to-satisfy formulas are hard to learn.
+A large body of work has investigated how to generate hard-to-satisfy boolean formulas \citep{Cheeseman1991phase,Crawford1996phase,Selman1996phase}, showing that random 3-CNF formulas have a phase transition region associated with $c/v$.
+Formulas are easy to prove satisfiable when $c/v$ is below the phase transition region (underconstrained) and are easy to prove unsatisfiable when $c/v$ is above the phase transition region (overconstrained).
 We denote the constrainedness of the sweet spot between the under- and overconstrained, as ``on phase''.
 Formulas ``on phase'' are the hardest to solve.
+Table~\ref{tab:phase} depicts the $c/v$ of phase transition regions according to the number of variables, from 10 to 100.

 In this section we investigate how hardness in satisfiability relates to hardness in learnability on random 3-CNF formulas.
-We investigate formulas with 10 from 100 variables in increments of 10.
-Note that, these formulas are relatively small to what state-of-the-art SAT solvers routinely solve.
-This is on purpose because large formulas were easily learned (see Table \ref{tab:unigen2}) and the set with the smallest 3-GCP formulas of Table \ref{tab:cop} was the hardest among sets with varying number of variables.
+Our formulas range from 10 to 100 variables in increments of 10.
+These are relatively small to what SOTA SAT solvers routinely solve.
+This is on purpose because very large formulas were easily learned (Appendix~\ref{sec:exp-large}) and the set with the smallest 3-GCP formulas was the hardest among sets with varying number of variables (Section~\ref{sec:exp-cop}).

-The clause-to-variable (c/v) ratio of phase transition regions for each set of formulas is depicted on Table \ref{tab:phase}.
-For each number of variables, we generate sets of formulas with 11 values of constrainedness: 5 sets with underconstrained formulas (with phase c/v subtracted by $0.1, 0.2,\ldots,0.5$), 1 set on phase and 5 sets with overconstrained formulas (with phase c/v added by $0.1, 0.2,\ldots,0.5$).
+For each number of variables, we generate sets of formulas with 11 values of constrainedness: 1 set on phase, 5 underconstrained sets (with on-phase $c/v$ subtracted by $0.1, 0.2,\ldots,0.5$), and 5 overconstrained sets (with on-phase $c/v$ added by $0.1, 0.2,\ldots,0.5$).
 Each set contains 1000 formulas.
-In total, we generate $10 \times 11 \times 1000 = $ 110,000 boolean formulas in this study.
+We use CNFgen \citep{Lauria2019cnfgen} to generate a total of $10 \times 11 \times 1000 = $ 110,000 satisfiable boolean formulas in this study (satisfiability was verified with MiniSAT \citep{Sorensson2005minisat}).

 We assess the learnability of each generated formula as follows: train a single-hidden-layer neural network on the dataset generated for the formula, varying the number of hidden-layer neurons from 1 to 256 in powers of 2, and check how many neurons are sufficient to ``learn'' the formula perfectly (with 100\% accuracy on the 5-fold cross validation).
 If perfect accuracy is not achieved with 256 neurons, we say that the formula has not been (perfectly) learned.